Skip to content

 [mountly-svelte] Svelte 5 component detected but `mount`/`unmount` options were not provided.

-• The container itself stays as the shadow host; the widget renders into the shadow tree.
+• The container itself becomes the shadow host; the widget renders into the shadow tree.